chrismo80/Is/Docs/Is.md

 - __`IsNotMatching(actual, pattern, expression)`__: _Asserts that the `actual` string does not match the specified `pattern` regular expression._
 - __`IsEmail(actual, expression)`__: _Determines whether the `actual` string is a valid email address._
 #### <u>Types</u>
 Types assertion extensions.
-Import with: using static Is.Assertions.Types;
+Import with: using static Is.Assertions;
 - __`Is<T>(actual, expression)`__: _Asserts that the actual object is of type `T`._
 - __`IsNot<T>(actual, expression)`__: _Asserts that the actual object is not of type `T`._
 ## Is.Core